If you’ve spent even a small amount of time browsing the internet, you’ll have come across email popups.

 That’s why all of SmartrMail’s popup templates come with a simple cross in the upper right corner so people can easily dismiss it.

-The other element you’ll definitely want to include in your popup’s design is a call to action.
+The other elements you’ll definitely want to include in your popup’s design are an engaging headline and a clear call to action.